lino-framework/cg/docs/components.rst

     Software product

-        A set of program code and documentation, stored in :term:`source files <source file>` in several :term:`repositories <code repository>`.
+        A set of program code and documentation, stored in :term:`source files <source file>` in several :term:`repositories <source repository>`.

+    Lino core

+        A :term:`source repository` containing core functionality used by every :term:`Lino application`.

+    Extensions library

+        A :term:`plugin library` with shared plugins that are used by many :term:`Lino applications <Lino application>` and maintained by the :term:`core team`.

     Plugin

         A module or logical part of an application which potentially can be shared among several applications.

+    Plugin library

+        A collection of :term:`plugins <plugin>` grouped into a single :term:`source repository` and maintained by a given :term:`development provider`.

     Front end

-        A plugin which defines the web interface for an application.
+        A :term:`plugin` which defines the web interface for an application.

         A same database can be exposed on different sites, using the same application but different front ends.

-    Code repository
+    Source repository

         A set of :term:`source files <source file>` that implements a given set of functions.